-With its triangulated position at the crossroads of Japan, the US, and its own past kingdom, contemporary Okinawa provides observers with richly complex material.
-Figal (Vanderbilt Univ.) handles this material well.
+With its triangulated position at the crossroads of Japan, the United States, and its own past kingdom, contemporary Okinawa provides observers with richly complex material.
+Figal handles this material well.
 Based on archival research and fieldwork begun in 2001, his book provides fascinating insights into the branding of Okinawa for the Japanese domestic tourist marketplace, from tropical landscaping to the restoration of Shuri Castle (the former center of the Ryukyuan Kingdom) to the building of swank resorts.
 In working to create a distinctive brand, the tourist industry sought elements that would make Okinawa distinctive within the Japanese domestic tourist market.
-Those elements included a tropical image ('Japan's Hawai'i') and continuing connection to the US through the ongoing US military presence.
-Thus, tropical beaches and US bases are not such uncommon bedfellows in Okinawa.
+Those elements included a tropical image ('Japan's Hawaii') and continuing connection to the United States through the ongoing U.S. military presence.
+Thus, tropical beaches and U.S. bases are not such uncommon bedfellows in Okinawa.
 They constitute what Figal calls 'beachheads'—luxury resorts capable of launching their own offense against Okinawan physical and cultural space.
-Embedding the making of 'tourist Okinawa' within the experiences of wartime and US occupation, Figal's compelling analysis greatly enriches the growing field of Okinawan studies.
+Embedding the making of 'tourist Okinawa' within the experiences of wartime and U.S. occupation, Figal's compelling analysis greatly enriches the growing field of Okinawan studies.
 Summing Up: Highly recommended.

 is a fascinating read for those specifically interested in the development of tourism in Okinawa, but others may find this book very valuable in that it addresses a number of subjects and topics that are often discussed in tourism such as how to deal with the aspects of war from a tourism perspective, authenticity of tourism destinations, creating tourist destinations that meet the expectations of visitors, dealing with military bases in tourist locations and the tourism that comes along with them and the evolution of beach resort tourism.
 Gerald Figal provides a unique historical analysis of Okinawa and its tourism development after World War II.
 The book offers thoughtful insight into furthering our discussion and understanding of tourism development.